-PayPal offers webmasters several ways to implement payment options on their site(s) and, with quick and easy to installation, it is little wonder that PayPal payment processing continues to be such a popular choice with webmasters.
+PayPal offers webmasters several ways to implement payment options on their Ecommerce site(s) and, with quick and easy to installation, it is little wonder that PayPal payment processing continues to be such a popular choice with Ecommerce webmasters.
 But PayPal payment processing options are not limited to websites, many freelancers and online workers also choose to bill their clients via PayPal.

 PayPal Payment Processing Options